-- Percentage of each system subscribed on a capacity basis - The number and type of subscribers (e.g., residential, small commercial, large commercial/industrial), including capacity allocated to each type - Subscriber turn-over rates421 - Attestation that any and all Community Solar Disclosure Forms were signed by the subscribers
+- The number and type of subscribers (e.g., residential, small commercial, large commercial/industrial), including capacity allocated to each type - Subscriber turn-over rates - Attestation that any and all Community Solar Disclosure Forms were signed by the subscribers

-The Agency will review the Annual Reports to assess compliance with the requirements of Illinois Shines and, if there are shortfalls of REC deliveries or subscription levels for community solar projects, will coordinate with the applicable utility on what remedies should be taken, including drawing on collateral.422 For this process and those described in the next two paragraphs, the performance evaluation and collateral draw methodologies have been specified in the master REC delivery contracts.
+The Agency will review the Annual Reports to assess compliance with the requirements of Illinois Shines and, if there are shortfalls of REC deliveries or subscription levels for community solar projects, will coordinate with the applicable utility on what remedies should be taken, including drawing on collateral. -For this process and those described in the next two paragraphs, the performance evaluation and collateral draw methodologies have been specified in the -master REC delivery contracts.

 For community solar projects, subscription levels must be maintained to remain eligible for REC payments.
-If the annual report shows that subscriber levels on a rolling average basis have fallen below the subscribership level that the project contractually committed to, then if REC payments are still due, those payments will be reduced as described earlier in this Chapter; if all payments have been made, then the Agency will work with the applicable utility on what remedies should be taken including drawing on collateral.
-If a project's subscribership falls below 50% for a given delivery year, no payment would be owed to the project for that delivery year, and a payment reduction or collateral draw would result (although the project could regain 50% subscribership the following year and qualify for payment in relation to that year).
+If the annual report shows that subscriber levels on a rolling average basis have fallen below the subscribership level that the project contractually committed to, then if REC payments are still due, those payments will be reduced as described earlier in this Chapter; if all payments have been made, then the Agency will work with the applicable utility on what remedies should be taken including drawing on collateral. -If a project's subscribership falls below 50% for a given delivery year, no payment would be owed to the project for that delivery year, and a payment reduction or collateral draw would result (although the project could regain 50% subscribership the following year and qualify for payment in relation to that year).

 A similar review will be conducted for projects that have received a small subscriber participation adder but do not maintain sufficient levels of small subscriber participation.
 If small subscriber participation levels are not maintained and there are remaining REC payments due, those payments will be reduced (to either the actual small subscriber adder category that has been maintained, or to remove the adder altogether if the level falls below 25%).
-If all payments have been made, then the
+If all payments have been made, then the Agency will work with the applicable utility on what remedies should be taken including drawing on collateral.